Buried penis: Obesity

 While not every obese male has the buried penis condition, 87% of men that received surgical treatment for buried penis were reported to be obese.
 Significant overlying abdominal fat can also create an environment that encourages bacterial and fungal growth.
-Obesity can also increase the likelihood of the development of type II diabetes mellitus, which is characterized by increase susceptibility to infections, making it difficult to successfully and promptly manage the buried penis condition.
+Obesity can also increase the likelihood of the development of type II diabetes mellitus, which is characterized by increased susceptibility to infections, making it difficult to successfully and promptly manage the buried penis condition.
 Such recurring infections can also lead to scar contracture, which can cause the prepubic skin to shift over the shaft and glans, thus invaginating the shaft's skin and leading to a buried penis.

 Penoscrotal lymphodema

 While an uncommon cause, penoscrotal lymphodema causes a deformity of the shaft and scrotum, resulting in a buried penis.

 Overly aggressive circumcision

 In some cases of circumcision, too much foreskin is removed or the suture line constricts, causing cicatricial scarring, which can trap the penis in the remaining foreskin or push the penis into the suprapubic area and lead to a buried penis.